 What is the difference between the UCS and MSAP?

 The Manage Service Accreditation Program™ (MSAP) was the original name of the standard created nearly 8 years ago.
 The MSAP is now called the UCS, after the program went through a considerable review and change in 2011.
 The standard is largely the same, but now has considerably enhanced audit and reporting benefits previously not available with the MSAP.

 How does the UCS differ from other so-called MSP and Cloud Certifications?

 While other certifications, seals, etc, may simply require a provider to submit information and promise to adhere to some industry standards, the UCS certification requires all applicants to submit to a comprehensive audit and onsite facilities inspection.
 When MSPA first launched this accreditation and certification many years ago, the bar was firmly set high.
-All data is verified by third party auditors, so the accreditation validates the quality of a Managed Services practice and is an achievement any company can be proud of.
+All data is verified by third party auditors, so the accreditation validates the quality of a Manage Service practice and is an achievement any company can be proud of.

 Does the UCS overlap with ISO 27001?

 The UCS audit is based was developed utilizing many different components of other international standards, including control objectives unique to the MSPAlliance.
 These international components include the COSO framework, COBIT, ITIL, and ISO 27001.
-While the UCS does not include all of the control objectives or controls from any one of the standards referenced above, it does include the control objectives and controls deemed most critical to Cloud and Managed Service Providers by the MSPAlliance.
+While the UCS does not include all of the control objectives or controls from any one of the standards referenced above, it does include the control objectives and controls deemed most critical to Cloud and Manage Service Providers by the MSPAlliance.